uviclibraries/figma-intro/linking-across-pages.md

 ## 4. Testing Your Prototype

 1. Click the **Present** button (▶) in the top-right corner of Figma.
-2. Navigate through the links by clicking on the buttons we just added prototype bahaviors to.
+2. Navigate through the links by clicking on the buttons we just added prototype behaviors to.
 3. Observe the **Smart Animate** transitions and confirm the navigation flow feels smooth.

+> **Note:** When you launch the prototype, it will open in a new window.
+You might need to resize it to fit your full screen for the best viewing experience — or click the **fullscreen icon** in the top-right corner of the prototype window.

 Now that your pages are linked with smooth **Smart Animate transitions**, the next step is designing the **About Me Page**, where we will introduce Evelyne with structured sections and interactive elements.